linmelissa/Glossier-Sign-Up-Form/README.md

 </p>

 ## TO-DO
-- Remake with mobile first approach to accomodate for various screen sizes
+- Remake with mobile first approach to accommodate for various screen sizes